PalladioSimulator/Palladio-Addons-TextBasedModelGenerator/README.md

 ## Usage

-Create a new text file with the ending .tpcm in any project.
+Create a new text file with the ending `.trepo` in any project.
 Add the components using the grammar.
 The pcm repository will be generated automatically in the `src-gen` folder.